oxcomposites/Initial-Validation/README.md

 1. A respirator and googles worn throughout.
 2. Latex gloves worn from start to end of cleanup.
 3. All curing done away from living space.

+# Improvements Needed
+1. Better workspace for layup, a flat large surface required due to fraying of the sheet